-The St. Louis Blues is an organization that prides itself on drafting and developing talent, and much of general manager Doug Armstrong’s reputation is built on that very skill.
+The St. Louis Blues organization prides itself on drafting and developing talent, and much of general manager Doug Armstrong’s reputation is built on that very skill.
 But is perception reality with the Blues and the draft?

 We’ll be taking a look at the Blues’ drafts since 2010, the year Doug Armstrong took over the front office.
-Thirteen of the Blues’ 25 active players (including Alex Pietrangelo and Robby Fabbri, who are injured) were Blues’ draftees.
+Thirteen of the Blues’ 25 active players for much of 2018-19 were Blues’ draftees.
 But is that an accurate assessment of their overall draft success?
 Let’s examine the 2010 draft, where two of their biggest starts were taken.
+Also, here are links to the other articles for easy access!

 Jaden Schwartz (Tri-City Storm, USHL), #14